dzikoysk/ksb/README.md

 # KSB [![Reposilite](https://maven.reposilite.com/api/badge/latest/snapshots/com%2Fdzikoysk%2Fksb?name=Reposilite)](https://maven.reposilite.com/#/snapshots/com/dzikoysk/ksb)

 **K**otlin **S**cripting **B**undle - all-in-one set of tools for rapid prototyping & scripting.
-Use `ksb` object as an entry point to the library.
+Use `ksb` object as an entry point to the whole API.
-You don't need to remember nor import anything from the library, just discover the API via the intellisense.
+You don't need to remember nor import anything from the library, just discover all you need via the intellisense.

 ```kotlin
 repository {